Compensation

 Long-term incentive programs

-LTIP 2021, 2022 and 2023
+LTIP 2021, 2022, 2023, 2024 and 2025

 LTIP 2022 covers around 265 employees and is aimed at senior executives and other key employees.
 LTIP 2022 requires own investment and it consists of performance shares.
 The scope of the programme is, at most, 425,000 shares in Indutrade, which corresponds to approximately 0.12% of all shares and votes.